-As they grow and feed less from their mother, the amount of food should be increased.
+As they grow and nurse less from their mother, increase the amount of food.
 Remove any uneaten food after 20 minutes.
 Place the food on a small plate or shallow dish.
 It is common for kittens to walk through their food in the early days, so feed them on a floor that is easily cleaned (avoid harsh detergents on floors with young kittens).
-They are also messy eaters and a lot of the food will end up around their mouth and not in it.
+They are also messy eaters, and a lot of the food will end up around their mouth and not in it.
 But kittens quickly get the hang of eating.

 Kittens should have access to clean, fresh water at all time.
 Don’t give kittens cow’s milk.
 The only fluids they should have are milk from their mother or clean, fresh water.

 At the time of weaning, kittens can get a bit dirty from both ends and may need help cleaning themselves up.
 This phase will pass.

 Once weaned, what should kittens eat?

-This is really up to you to decide, but once a kitten has weaned from his mother he should be fed a commercial cat food or a home-made diet of raw meat and bones.
+The choice of food is really up to you to decide, but once a kitten has weaned from his mother, he should switch to commercial cat food or a home-made diet of raw meat and bones.
 If you are feeding a homemade diet, please do your research well, there is a lot to feline nutrition.
-I personally like to feed a mixture of dry, canned, raw meat and chicken necks to cover all bases.
+I like to feed a mixture of dry, canned, raw meat and chicken necks to cover all bases.
 When feeding commercial pet food, look for dry and/or canned food for kittens specifically.

 When should kittens leave their mother?